 4. Articulate Value Clearly

-• Why it matters in 2025: Buyers do not care about every feature of your SaaS.
-They care how it will help their business results.
+- Why it matters in 2026: Buyers do not care about every feature of your SaaS.
+They care about how it will help their business results.

-• Actionable steps: For each main feature, find the key benefit for your ICP.
-Create strong value statements that explain these benefits in their words.
+- Actionable steps: For each main feature, find the key benefit for your ICP.
+Create strong value statements that explain these benefits in their own words.
 Practice saying why each feature matters.

 5. Build Strong Relationships